yvah/OpenSourceDynamics/README.md

 Finally, specify whether you want to get issue or pull requests.

 JSON files with extracted information will be stored in `cwd/fetched_data` folder.
-To run API Queries independetly from NL processing, open `query.py` and run the main function.
+To run API Queries independently from NL processing, open `query.py` and run the main function.